udaymehta/goodreads-scraper/README.md

 # goodreads-scraper

 ## Description
-This is a goodreads scraper for [discord.py](https://github.com/Rapptz/discord.py) with no cogs, just a simple one file standalone bot.
+This is a simple goodreads scraper made using [discord.py](https://github.com/Rapptz/discord.py).

 * This bot scrapes out:
   - title